 A Closer Look at Desktop vs Mobile Engagement

-In his initial email, he had already done quite a bit of work; created a spreadsheet using Report Builder’s ‘most popular articles’ format and grouped them into device type, ran them through an excel spreadsheet to find the top 140 or so matches (since not every story ranked in the top 200 on both platforms), and even created a new field called ‘spread’ which looks at the difference between a story’s rank between the desktop and mobile version.
+In his initial email, he had already done quite a bit of work; created a spreadsheet using Advanced Queries’s ‘most popular articles’ format and grouped them into device type, ran them through an excel spreadsheet to find the top 140 or so matches (since not every story ranked in the top 200 on both platforms), and even created a new field called ‘spread’ which looks at the difference between a story’s rank between the desktop and mobile version.
 But he needed our help to go deeper and see if we could pull out any meaningful insights.

 What Engagement Means on Different Devices